SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Freshers often do random genius stuff they weren't taught to do, like weighing sometimes.
 Give them a signal that this is something nice which they should keep doing.
 - If juniors just change their approach constantly, they won't really know what to keep.
 - From the feedback form, something juniors feel is, "I'm working hard in debate everyday but get the same brutal feedback all the time, am I just unable to grow at all?"
-- They're already getting humbled by other factors,
+- They're already getting humbled by other factors, we don't want them to get humbled to the point where they quit.
-- "You got so far doing this right, you just need to tweak the last bit of delivery" is quite motivational for someone to hear, balanci
+- "You got so far doing this right, you just need to tweak the last bit of delivery" is quite motivational for someone to hear, balancing happiness and motivation to grow.